mobxjs/mobx/docs/best/what-does-mobx-react-to.md

 message.updateTitle("Bar")
 ```

-This will react as expected, the `.title` property was dereferenced by the autorun, and changed afterwards, so this change is detected.
+This will react as expected.
+The `.title` property was dereferenced by the autorun, and changed afterwards, so this change is detected.

 You can verify what MobX will track by calling [`trace()`](../refguide/trace) inside the tracked function.
 In the case of the above function it outputs the following: